griffy/cs1573/README.md

 cs1573
 ======

+Rishi, Joel, Kathleen
+Term Project2
+Dr. Hwa

-Machine learning for great good
+Machine learning for great good, also for categorizing emails and shit.